Bayesian power spectrum estimation at the Epoch of Reionization

-By the convolution theorm, which states that the Fourier transform of a product of functions is the convolution of the Fourier transforms of the functions seperately, we can define the apeture function $A(\mathbf{u}, \nu)$ as the Fourier transform of the primary beam $P(\bmath{x},\nu)$, and the complex visibility plane $S(\bmath{u},\nu)$ as the Fourier transform of the sky brightness $I(\bmath{x},\nu)$, and so rewrite Eq. \ref{Eq:viseq}:
+By the convolution theorem, which states that the Fourier transform of a product of functions is the convolution of the Fourier transforms of the functions separately, we can define the aperture function $A(\mathbf{u}, \nu)$ as the Fourier transform of the primary beam $P(\mathbfit{l},\nu)$ and the complex visibility plane $S(\mathbf{u},\nu)$ as the Fourier transform of the sky brightness $I(\mathbfit{l},\nu)$.
+Therefore Eq. \ref{Eq:viseq} can be rewritten as,

-In the following sections we now describe our model for $S(\bmath{u},\nu_i)$ that allows us to reconstruct the observed visibilities $V_i(\bmath{u_i},\nu_i)$, while remaining computationally tractable to evaluate.
+In the following sections, we now describe our model for $S(\mathbf{u},\nu)$ that allows us to reconstruct the observed visibilities $V_i(\mathbf{u_i},\nu)$, while remaining computationally tractable to evaluate.